spatialos/UnrealGDK/SpatialGDK/Documentation/content/mobile/ios/zh/3-set-up-windows-environment.md

 {
   "codes": [
   {
-      "code": "@ WARNING: UNPROTECTED PRIVATE KEY FILE! @

-Permissions 0660 for '/cygdrive/C/Users/<username>/AppData/Roaming/Unreal Engine/UnrealBuildTool/SSHKeys/<ip>/<username>/RemoteToolChainPrivate.key' are too open.

-It is recommended that your private key files are NOT accessible by others.
-This private key will be ignored.",
+      "code": "@ WARNING: UNPROTECTED PRIVATE KEY FILE! @\n\nPermissions 0660 for '/cygdrive/C/Users/<username>/AppData/Roaming/Unreal Engine/UnrealBuildTool/SSHKeys/<ip>/<username>/RemoteToolChainPrivate.key' are too open.\n\nIt is recommended that your private key files are NOT accessible by others.
+This private key will be ignored.", "language": "text"
-      "language": "text"
     }
   ]